eraldoribeiro/myhugoacademicwebsite/UsingHugoAcademicWithGitHub.md

 If everything looks fine, kill the server by pressing Ctrl+C.

-Then, re-create the static-website files by running hugo again.
+**Re-create the static files of the website**.
+Re-create the static-website files by running hugo again.
 This time, tell hugo to store the website files into the local directory where the GitHub-page is stored, i.e.,

 ```shell
 echo "Generating static website files ..."
 hugo -d ~/Documents/website/eraldoribeiro.github.io/
 ```

+**Update the GitHub page**.
 Push all changes into the master repository for your GitHub-page:

 ```shell
 echo "Pushing to publish"